 Emergency intake for juveniles taken into custody and delivered to the detention facility is available 24 hours a day, 7 days a week.
-Screening Officers within the Case Assessment Unit are responsible for conducting risk assessments for juveniles who are presented to detention using objective admission criteria and instruments.
-Our office has adopted core strategies of the Anne E. Casey Foundation's Juvenile Detention Alternative Initiative which has helped to reduce unnecessary confinement for juveniles awaiting trial, minimize re-arrest and failure-to-appear rates pending adjudication; and reduced racial and ethnic disparities for youth who come in contact with the juvenile justice system in Jackson County.
+Screening Officers within the Case Assessment Unit are responsible for conducting detention assessments for juveniles who are presented to detention using the Juvenile Detention Assessment form.
+This form is an objective screening instrument, and its use is mandated in the state of Missouri.
+Furthermore, our office has adopted core strategies of the Annie E. Casey Foundation's Juvenile Detention Alternative Initiative which has helped to reduce unnecessary confinement for juveniles awaiting trial, minimize re-arrest and failure-to-appear rates pending adjudication, and reduce racial and ethnic disparities for youth who come in contact with the juvenile justice system in Jackson County.